 Slip Stitch – Insert your hook, pull up a loop, pull directly through loop.

-Berry Stitch – YO, insert your hook, pull up a loop, pull through one loop, YO, insert your hook, pull up a loop, YO, pull through all five loops.
+Berry Stitch – YO, insert your hook, pull up a loop, YO, pull through one loop, YO, insert your hook, pull up a loop, YO, pull through all five loops.
 Here is a short video to show you how work this stitch (click here to watch on YouTube):

 *Please note that in the video my mom is putting single crochets in between her berry stitches, and for this blanket I chose to put slip stitches in between my berry stitches to help them pop out more.

 (Finished size appx.
 32 in x 41 in)

 3 skeins of Bernat Blanket yarn in Terracotta Rose

 Chain 65 (or any odd number).